-Mobile phones shall be turned off (not only silent/vibrating) in the Playing Area1).
+Mobile phones and electronic devices capable of communication must be completely switched off (not only mute/vibrating/flight mode) in the Playing Area1) and be visible at the table at all times.

 Any player caught with a mobile phone turned on, ringing or not, will cause his pair a fine of 50 % of the match point available for the board.
 This penalty is mandatory.